KirillDemochkin/kirilldemochkin.github.io/about.md

 ---
-title:  Hi, welcome to Casual GAN Papers!
+title:  About Casual GAN Papers!
 date:   2021-7-9 19:00:00 -0000
+description: "Popular AI papers explained in 5 minutes or less"
 ---

 ***